LiviuMrc/KeyGuard/README.md

 # KeyGuard
-This is a simple password manager implemented in Python, using PBKDF2 for secure password hashing.
+This is a simple password manager implemented made un Python.
 It allows users to store and retrieve passwords securely.
-Features

-Store passwords securely using PBKDF2 hashing
-Retrieve stored passwords
-Simple and easy-to-use command-line interface

 Installation